emil3tr/dodo-format/README.md

 # Development

-I am currently working on finishing the dodo specifications and writing a sample parser implementation.
-Later, there should be a program to convert dodo to pdf and html available and a wysiwyg online editor.
+The parser currently works for the tested inputs.
+However, it still needs

++ more testing for correctness and edge cases.
++ a better buffer interface.
++ a lot of rewriting to improve readability and code quality.
++ once the buffer interface is clear, major rewriting of the main parsing functions to improve speed and strategies to reduce copying.
++ specialized algorithms to make the common case fast.

+The format also still misses

++ a finished syntax guide.
++ a finished semantics guide.
++ examples.